duyouhua/MediaStreamer/README.md

 # MediaStreamer
-Rip Movies to your computer and stream to your Xbox one, another computer, and Windows IOT on your local network
+Rip Movies to your computer and stream to your Xbox one, another computer, and Windows IOT on your local network.

+## Note
+This project is a weekend project and does not follow any patterns or practices like most of my open source projects :) If you want to update it and help me our feel free.

 ## What does this fix?
 I have a bunch of DVDs (especially kids movies) that I wanted to store on my old PC and have them streamed to my Xbox One.